multiversx/mx-sdk-nestjs/README.md

     );
 ```

-These are the most used features of the CachingModule, there are some more advanced features related to batch processing.
+These are the most used features of the CacheModule, there are some more advanced features related to batch processing.
-If you need something else please make sure to check our [CachingService](packages/common/src/common/caching/caching.service.ts).
+If you need something else please make sure to check our [CacheService](packages/cache/src/cache/cache.service.ts).

 ### Smart Contract Interactions